keithamus/invokers-polyfill/README.md

 HTMLAnchorElement extends InterestElement
 ```

-The `invokertarget` value should be an IDREF pointing to an element within the
+The `invoketarget` value should be an IDREF pointing to an element within the
-document. `.invokerTargetElement` also exists on the element to imperatively
+document. `.invokeTargetElement` also exists on the element to imperatively
 assign a node to be the invoker target, allowing for cross-root invokers (in
 some cases, see
 [the popovertarget attr-asociated element steps](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#attr-associated-element)
 for more).

-The `invokeraction` (and the `.invokerAction` reflected property) is a freeform
+The `invokeaction` (and the `.invokeAction` reflected property) is a freeform
 hint to the Invokee.
-If `invokeraction` is a falsey value (`''`, `null`, etc.)
+If `invokeaction` is a falsey value (`''`, `null`, etc.)
 then it will default to `'auto'`.
 Values which are not recognised should be
 passed verbatim, and should not be assumed to be `auto`.
 This allows for custom
 actions.
 Built-in interactive elements have built-in behaviours (detailed below)
-which are determined by the `invokeraction` but also Invokees will dispatch
+which are determined by the `invokeaction` but also Invokees will dispatch
 events when Invoked, allowing custom code to take control of invocations without
 having to manually wire up DOM nodes for the variety of invocation patterns.